Soham041201/Soham041201/README.md

 ### Hi there 👋

-- 🔭 I’m currently finding new open source projects to contribute
+- Tech Lead at Leazkart🥑
-- 🌱 I’m currently learning react and trying to expand my knowledge in the terms of node and express
+- 🌱 Full Stack developer with experience in MERN and Flutter
 - 📫 How to reach me: You can reach me through discord, Linkdin or drop me a mail to sattigeri.soham@gmail.com

 ![Github stats](https://github-readme-stats.vercel.app/api?username=Soham041201)